Louisjreeves/SetupWacInstall/QuickStart_OMIMSWAC.md

 4. Make sure the drac users tab has free spaces
 5. Download the SetupWacInstall from Github using the link below.
 For HCIOS, choose option 15 and paste in this link:

+[Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12;Invoke-Expression('$module="SetupWacInstall";$repo="PowershellScripts"'+(new-object System.net.webclient).DownloadString('https://raw.githubusercontent.com/Louisjreeves/SetupWacInstall/main/ExpandAndSetupCORP.ps1'));Invoke-SetupWacInstall

 6. Follow the deployment steps below

-Deployment steps- Deploy assist tool
+## Deployment steps- Deploy assist tool

 0. (0) Required - All prerequsites for the product to work. - Run on one Cluster node and WAC machine
 1. (1) Required - Clears files and old installs.
 Run on one node and on the WAC server.